The initial company development

 The coach terminal has been built and put into the service in 1964.
 The initial project of the coach terminal complex has been developed in the former design institute Latgiprogo-stroj (“Латгипрогострой”) from 1960 to 1962.

 Since Latvia regained its independence, there has been a need to develop the operation of the Riga Coach Terminal in line with the capital city’s status, allowing it to serve local, regional and international coach runs.

 By 1997 the building belonged to the national coach company Nordeka.
 On September 11, 1997 the Latvian Privatization Agency (LPA) made a decision to restructure Riga coach terminal and its buildings into a privatized public joint-stock company Riga International Coach Terminal.

-On 2000 coach terminal privatization was completed transforming it to a public limited company.
-The location of coach terminal is in the historic and economic center next to the Central Market near the railway embankment.
+In the year 2000, the privatisation of the coach terminal was completed, transforming it into a privatised state joint-stock company.
+The coach terminal is located at the city’s historical and economic centre, next to the Central Market and the railway embankment.

-At present Riga International Coach Terminal is one of the most important transportation hubs in the country.
-It was registered in the Coach terminal register of Ministry of Transport and its core business is the provision of services to passengers and overland passenger transportation companies.
-Coach terminal relationship with passenger carriers is governed by mutual agreements based on the laws of Republic of Latvia, terms of the Cabinet of Ministers and other state institution legislation.
+Currently, Riga International Coach Terminal is one of the most important transportation hubs in the country.
+It was registered in the Ministry of Transport Coach terminal register, and its core business is providing services to passengers and land passenger transportation companies.
+The relations of the coach terminal with carriers are regulated by mutually concluded agreements, the terms of which are based on the laws of the Republic of Latvia, regulations of the Cabinet of Ministers and normative acts of other state institutions.

-The Board of the Riga International Coach terminal operates in accordance with statutes and decisions of the shareholders.
-According to the concept of the development of coach terminal, the Board’s mission is to create Riga International Coach Terminal as a modern passenger transfer and complex services point in the European passenger transport network.
+The Management Board of the JSC Riga International Coach Terminal operates under the statutes and decisions made at the shareholders’ meeting.
+According to the coach terminal development concept, the Management Board’s task is to develop Riga International Coach Terminal as a modern passenger transfer and complex service point in the European passenger transport network.